Fire and rescue services

 Insect-borne diseases occur throughout PNG, including in Port Moresby.

-Malaria is a risk in PNG and common throughout the year.
+Malaria and dengue are common throughout the year.

-Cases of chikungunya have been reported since 2012.
+Cases of chikungunya and Zika virus have been reported.

 Japanese encephalitis is a low-risk for short-term visitors in urban areas.